-Mayflower Bocawina National Park & Zipline (30 mins drive): Take a guided tour into the dense tropical rainforest and venture through a few of the small ruins that archeologists are still excavating, then hike to the 100 foot tall cascade of Antelope Falls with a view over the jungle out to the sea!
-Your guide will fill you with Mayan history and lore, and information about the plants, animals and bird species that make the park home.
-There are smaller waterfalls that are ideal for a cool refreshing swim, and on-site is the longest zip-line in Central America.
+Mayflower Bocawina National Park & Zipline (30 min. drive): Take a guided tour into the dense tropical rain forest and venture through a few of the small ruins that archaeologists are still excavating!
+Then, hike to the 100 foot tall cascade of Antelope Falls with an incredible view over the jungle and out to sea!
+Your guide will fill you with Mayan history, lore and information about the plants, animals and bird species that make the park home.
+There are smaller waterfalls that are ideal for a cool refreshing swim and on-site is the longest zip-line in Central America.

-Cockscomb Jaguar Preserve Waterfall Hiking & Tube (30 mins drive): Take a guided tour into the Cockscomb Basin, which has a total protected area of over 120,000 acres.
-Travel through Maya Centre village, and into the park.
+Cockscomb Jaguar Preserve Waterfall Hiking & Tube (30 min. drive): Take a guided tour into the Cockscomb Basin which has a total protected area of over 120,000 acres.
+Travel through Maya Centre village and into the park.
 The basin is home to many animals and especially big cats.
-It is believed that it has the world's highest density of Jaguar.
-As cats are nocturnal, you may not see them, but your guide can help you to spot fresh tracks.
-There are over 290 recorded species of birds in the park, for amazing birding.
-There is a beautiful waterfall for a refreshing swim.
-Daylight and night time tours are available.
+It is believed that it has the world's highest density of Jaguars.
+As cats are nocturnal, you may not see them but your guide can help you to spot fresh tracks.
+There are over 290 recorded bird species in the park for amazing birding along with a beautiful waterfall for a refreshing swim.
+Day and night tours are available.

-Horseback Riding (20 mins drive): Enjoy a gentle horseback ride through orange groves, sugarcane fields and in the jungle just south of Hopkins village.
+Horseback Riding (20 min drive): Enjoy a gentle horseback ride through orange groves, sugarcane fields and into the jungle just south of Hopkins village.

 Guided Bird Watching Tours: just before daybreak or at dusk, on the river or in the mountainous jungle.